First-timer Road Trip to Okinawa – Part 2

 Ashibinaa Outlets Mall

 “Ashibinaa” means “Playground” in Okinawa dialect.
-This outlet mall is also great for a family with kids because there are stores and events for kids.
-It’s especially crowded during weekends and the evenings.
+This outlet mall is also great for families with kids because there are stores and events for kids.
+It’s especially crowded during weekends and evenings.
 We arrived at about late morning which saw us having the run of the place.

 With more than 100 well-known domestic and international brand stores and lower priced than usual (approximately 30% to 50% off the regular price).
 Parking is free at the venue and there are also many restaurants and souvenir stores.
 I would recommend dropping by this venue towards the end of the vacation to avoid carrying loads of parcels.